Automorphy of mod 2 Galois representations associated to the quintic Dwork family and reciprocity of some quintic trinomials: Local mod computations

 \subsection{Toric Calabi-Yau $3$-folds}

 Let us recall a toric construction of $W_\psi$ by Batyrev in \cite{Ba} but we follow the notation in Section 6 of \cite{Wa}.
-Let $U_\psi$ be a smooth affine variety defined by the equation in the affine space in $\mathbb G_{\mathrm{m}}^4$:
+Let $U_\psi$ be a smooth affine variety defined by the equation below in $\mathbb G_{\mathrm{m}}^4$: